peterpeterparker/daviddalbusco.com/src/blog/lazy-load-youtube-video-iframe.md

 });
 ```

-Then we remove our state to display or not the video, because the Web Component won’t load anything until we instruct it to do so, and we replace it by a new function `loadVideo` in which we call a method `lazyLoadContent` exposed by the component which takes care of everything.
+Then, we remove our state to display or not the video, because the Web Component won't load anything until further notice.
+We replace it with a new function called `loadVideo` in which we execute the component's method `lazyLoadContent` which takes care of everything.

 ```javascript
 async function loadVideo() {